TensorSpeech/TensorFlowTTS/examples/tacotron2/README.md

 * Using `input_signature` for Tacotron 2 makes training slower, don't know why, so only use `experimental_relax_shapes=True`.
 * The implementation supports both variable and fixed shape batches, meaning that batches will be padded to the largest element in the batch or the largest in the dataset, respectively.
 Use `use_fixed_shapes: false` in the config file to change the behavior.

-## Pretrained Models and Audio samples
+## Pretrained models and audio samples

 | Model | Conf  | Lang  | Fs [Hz] | Mel range [Hz] | FFT / Hop / Win [pt] | # iters | Reduction factor|
 | :---- | :---: | :---: | :-----: | :------------: | :------------------: | :-----: | :-------------: |